jaaknt/ubuntuBase/ansible/files/keys/readme.txt

-Put your ansible public key in file ansible.pub
+== Add your keys in this directory == ansible.pub - ansible user public key my.pub      - your own public key